-The Skills@Cumbria service can help support your academic skills and success throughout your programme.
-The service is delivered by a team of professional Library and Academic Advisors.
+The Skills@Cumbria service can help support your academic, library and digital skills and success throughout your programme.
 It includes a suite of online self-help resources accessible 24/7 via the University's website and Blackboard site.
-It also provides group and individual advice and guidance accessible through and alongside your course and by different means such as face to face, email or virtual.
-Visit skills@cumbria for more details.
+Additional skills support for students is offered via: